Moulik07/RomanceSdetector_Maltego_Hack-a-thon/README.md

 If any suspicious email IDs or links are found, it sends an email notification alert, adds the suspicious website to the blacklist, and sends notification to social media accounts.
 If the website is already in the blacklist, it prints "Website already in blacklist."
 If no suspicious email IDs or links are found, it prints "No suspicious email IDs or links found."

-# Thankyou for visiting my repository!
+# Thankyou for visiting my repository.....!